Which Error Would You Like, Sir?

 - If yes, call him/her as Accused (Acc)

-- Stop and proceed to trial
+- Stop and proceed to trial3.
+Conduct the criminal trial process (CTP)

 - Is Perpetrator(Acc, Cr)?
 Y/N